ShubhamPathak1/MERN_NOTES_APP/README.md

-# mYNotes - React Notes App with Authentication and OTP Verification
+# mYNotes - MERN Notes App with Authentication

 A modern, secure, and responsive Note-Taking web application built with React, Zustand, Chakra UI and Node, Express, MongoDB.
 Features user authentication, OTP email verification, and CRUD operations for notes.